automated-bots/GitLab-Bot/README.md

 You can also change the port, by setting the `PORT` environment variable.

-Again, by default the bot will *ONLY* listen on `localhost:3013` for safety reasons.
-It's adviced to run the bot behind a reverse proxy or change set the `HOST` environment variable to something else like `0.0.0.0`.
+Again, by default the bot will _ONLY_ listen on `localhost:3013`.
+It's adviced to run the bot behind a reverse proxy.

 ### Testing